 Out of Our Hands

-Since our first appeal for funds in May this year, we were lucky enough to reach and surpass our fundraising target of £6000, thanks to our incredibly generous supporters.
+Since our first appeal for funds in May last year, we were lucky enough to reach and surpass our fundraising target of £6000, thanks to our incredibly generous supporters.

 We initially planned to put these funds towards the production, post-production and distribution of just the first two films of the trilogy.
-However, upon completing shooting 'The Rat' and 'The Whip', we found ourselves in a position to shoot the third film, 'The Bird', as well - something we hadn't believed we'd be able to accomplish in just one summer.
+However, upon completing shooting 'The Rat' and 'The Whip', we found ourselves with an unmissable opportunity to shoot the third film, 'The Bird', as well - something we hadn't believed we'd be able to accomplish in just one summer.
 As such, the funds initially intended for the postproduction and distribution of 'The Rat' and 'The Whip' instead covered the production costs of 'The Bird', leaving us armed with the complete material for the entire trilogy!

 So, having completed the production of three films with a budget we had intended for two, we are now looking to raise a further £2000 to support the post-production and distribution of the entire trilogy.
 This will enable us to: